 If you still feel you have a genuine complaint you'll need to follow your surgeon/hospital's complaints procedure.
 If you do complain you should give the clinic or surgeon a reasonable amount of time (which can be difficult to I know, especially if you're worried or frustrated) to respond.

-Even with the best and most qualified plastic surgeon, things can sometimes go wrong, and even if the surgeon has done their job exactly as they should have, you might still be unhappy with the results.
+Even with the best and most qualified plastic surgeon, things can sometimes go wrong, and even if the surgeon has done their job exactly as they should have, you might still be unhappy with the results of your breast augmentation.
 Your expectations (as in, they should be realistic!) here are key!